Form W-2 Wage and Tax Statement FAQs

 Additional suggested resources:

-The State Controller's Office will mail the 2022 Form W-2s to state and California State University employees by January 31, 2023.
+The State Controller's Office will mail the 2025 Form W-2s to state and California State University employees who opted to receive paper copies of their W-2s by January 31, 2026.
+As an alternative, you can opt-in to receiving an electronic W-2 by registering with Cal Employee Connect.

 - Accounts Receivable deductions